HauminZhu/haominzhu.github.io/aboutme.md

 > ### A journey of a thousand miles begins with a single step.
 > #### 不积跬步无以至千里

-### Event-based Camera Model with Conditional Adversarial Networks(ongoing)
+### Event-based Camera Model with Conditional Adversarial Networks (ongoing)
-TODO (cGAN for event-based camera model generation)
+> Conditional GAN for event-based camera model generation

 ### Quadrotor Localization and Control Based on VIO and Single Apriltag
 TODO